learn-co-curriculum/learning-on-learn/README.md

 ## Recap

-At this point, you've already created a Learn account, got a local development environment set up, and you've confirmed that that dev environment can talk to Learn.
+At this point, you've already created a Learn account, got a local development environment set up, and you've confirmed that that development environment can talk to Learn.
 Great!

-Now, you're here you are in Learn, ready to start Learning.
+Now, you're here!
+You are in Learn, ready to start Learning.

 Before you start learning, let's just get a little more familiar with how Learn works.
 In the handful of lessons that follow, we'll walk you through a few things: